abenav4/vault-site/content/writing/image policing in the nba.md

 ![[Pasted image 20240328075302.png]]

-There was a multiplicity in black identity and experience in America that was cloaked by the palateable tunes these black athletes had been forced to sing.
+There was a multiplicity in black identity and experience in America that was cloaked by the palatable tunes these black athletes had been forced to sing.
 Iverson's authenticity set the table for successive generations of racialized players to present authentically without risk of being chastised or losing endorsement deals.
 The new generation of hoopers were allowed to be Black athletes, "but they were Black men first, and the NBA had to, in some way or another, reconcile all of this with their incredible basketball skills" \[22].